|Barcelona Christmas - Things to do at Christmas|

 Barcelona Christmas markets

 Barcelona's old city has many craft fairs during December and of course many Christmas markets.
-The oldest, biggest and most traditional of the Barcelona Christmas markets is “La Fira de Santa Llúcia,” - in Spanish “Feria de Santa Lucia."
-This wonderful Christmas market is on the Avenida de la Catedral in front of Barcelona’s Cathedral in the gothic area of Barcelona.
-The earliest recorded Christmas market in this location in Barcelona took place in 1786, so in 2013 it will be the 227th edition of Barcelona's favourite Christmas market.
+The oldest, biggest and most traditional of the Barcelona Christmas markets is “La Fira de Santa Llúcia,” (in Spanish “Feria de Santa Lucia.")
+This wonderful Christmas market is on the Avenida de la Catedral in front of Barcelona’s cathedral in the gothic area of Barcelona.
+The earliest recorded Christmas market by the cathedral in Barcelona took place in 1786, so in 2015 it will be the 229th edition of Barcelona's favourite Christmas market.
 The Avenida de la Catedral and small streets by the cathedral have almost 300 stalls selling Christmas decorations and gifts.
-Around 100 of the stands sell the “figuritas de Belén,” which are the small figures that you can buy to make your own crib scenes called "Pessebres."
-The “figuritas de Belén” are not cheap and if you want the full set with shepherds hut and a stream, wooden bridges, palm trees, camels and more it will soon add up and you should probably buy a lottery ticket for the Spanish Christmas Lottery El Gordo.
-Or do what many do and buy a few figuritas each year and build up your collection.
+Most of the Santa Lucia market stalls sell the “figuritas de Belén,” which are the little figures that you can buy to make your own crib scenes which are called "Pessebres."
+The “figuritas de Belén” are not cheap and if you want the full set with the Holy Family, shepherds, huts and sheep and maybe a stream, wooden bridges, palm trees, a few camels and three wise men and of course the cheeky Catalan caganer, then you should probably buy a lottery ticket for the Spanish Christmas lottery El Gordo.

 Fira de Nadal a la Sagrada Família.
 Christmas market at Sagrada Familia church.
 Traditional Christmas market with around 120 stalls at La Sagrada Familia church in Eixample area of Barcelona.
 On two Saturdays from 18 to 20.00 Santa Claus will collect letters from the children and hand out balloons and cookies.
 Organised by l'Associació d'Artesans i Firaires Nadalencs de la Sagrada Família